VR-on-Linux/VR-on-Linux/README.md

 * [SlimeVR Full-Body Tracker](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker)
 * Oculus Rift development kits (DK1, DK2) - [ArchWiki: Oculus Rift]

-### Unofficial OpenHMD Support

-[These currently lack positional tracking functionality], and not as many games support OpenHMD yet.

-* Oculus Rift S
-* Microsoft Mixed Reality
-* PSVR

-These have experimental positional tracking support [from a development branch].

-* Oculus Rift CV1
-* Oculus Rift DK2

-Also check out [Monado], the free and open source [OpenXR] implementation.
-It relies on OpenHMD for some devices.

-If you want official Linux support for the Oculus Rift, [add your vote here].
-If you want, leave a nice comment, too.

 ### Unofficial ALVR Support (Experimental)

 Some Oculus headsets are supported by [ALVR](https://alvr-org.github.io/) (Air Light VR).